What’s happening?

 Making industry training accessible for people of all backgrounds

 Richard was a skilled machine operator at an industrial manufacturing company.
 After a workplace injury limited his mobility, he sought to upskill in CNC programming and robotics technology to remain in the industry.
-However, the nearest training centre was in Australia, far from his home, and the costs were prohibitive.Unable to afford the travel and training expenses, Richard remains unemployed and uninspired.
-His former employer values his contributions and recognises the need for technological advancements but cannot finance his training due to rising costs.Richard hopes for an alternative solution, such as remote training or sessions at local polytechnics, which would provide access to the same level of training available in major cities.
+However, the nearest training center was in Australia, far from his home, and the costs were prohibitive.
+Unable to afford the travel and training expenses, Richard remains unemployed and uninspired.
+His former employer values his contributions and recognises the need for technological advancements but cannot finance his training due to rising costs.
+Richard hopes for an alternative solution, such as remote training or sessions at local polytechnics, which would provide access to the same level of training available in major cities.
 This approach would support regional and rural areas, helping businesses stay competitive and upskill their workforce.

 Richard was a skilled machine operator at an industrial manufacturing company.
 After a workplace injury limited his mobility, he sought to upskill in CNC programming and robotics technology to remain in the industry.
-However, the nearest training centre was in Australia, far from his home, and the costs were prohibitive.
+However, the nearest training center was in Australia, far from his home, and the costs were prohibitive.

 Unable to afford the travel and training expenses, Richard remains unemployed and uninspired.
 His former employer values his contributions and recognises the need for technological advancements but cannot finance his training due to rising costs.